Golconda diamonds: Notable diamonds

-The top-four pink diamonds of the world are from Golconda.
-Cardinal Mazarin was an influential Chief minister of France during the reign of Louis XIII and Louis XIV; Mazarin, a connoisseur of jewels, sponsored Jean Baptiste Tavernier's journey to India to collect diamonds; among his collection is the 19.07-carat light-pink Le Grand Mazarin Diamond, which he always kept close to him.
-In his will, Mazarin bequeathed it to decorate the French crown; all of the French rulers from Louis XIV to Napoleon III have worn it.
-After France's defeat in the Franco-Prussian War (1870), the diamond was sold along with other French Crown Jewels to settle the losses.
-Frederic Boucheron a jewellery-house owner, purchased it and sold it to Cartier Jeweller.
+The world's top-four pink diamonds are from Golconda.
+Cardinal Mazarin was an influential Chief minister of France during the reign of Louis XIII and Louis XIV; Mazarin, a connoisseur of jewels, sponsored Jean Baptiste Tavernier's journey to India to collect diamonds; among his collection is the 19.07-carat, light-pink Le Grand Mazarin Diamond, which he always kept close to him.
+In his will, Mazarin bequeathed the diamond to decorate the French crown; all of the French rulers from Louis XIV to Napoleon III have worn it.
+After France's defeat in the Franco-Prussian War (1870), the diamond, along with other French Crown Jewels, was sold to settle the losses.
+Frederic Boucheron, a jewellery-house owner, purchased it.